eberban/eberban/books/tour/src/morphology.md

 <!-- TODO: maybe add that pairs of consonants have some restrictions, but that we'll not go into details yet; could be another "advanced section", maybe? -->

-__Remark:__ If you are familiar with Lojban, you may view particles as analogous to cmavo, and roots as analogous to gismu.
+> If you are familiar with Lojban, you may view particles as analogous to cmavo, and roots as analogous to gismu.

 Particles always follow the pattern __V__ or the pattern __CV__.
 In particular,